The answer to this question depends on the case. Generally, however, the sooner you contact the attorney, the better.

 During the Initial Call, Can A Layer Give A General Idea of How the Case Might Play Out?

-I have been doing this for 15 years, and I have handled thousands of cases.
+I have been doing this for over 17 years, and I have handled thousands of cases.
 I have seen all sorts of scenarios and all sorts of injuries.